Proverbs 13 – The Value of Correction

 And one who makes himself poor, yet has great riches.

 a.
 There is one who makes himself rich, yet has nothing: Material riches and wealth may be of little account for happiness in this world and especially in the world to come.
-One may work hard to make himselfrich yet find at the end of it all that is nothing.
+One may work hard to make himselfrich yet find at the end of it all that he has nothing.
 Solomon wrote about these principles in Ecclesiastes.

 i.
 “Our own age abounds with men who have made themselves rich, and yet have nothing.
 They have amassed great wealth, and yet it has no purchasing power in the true things of life.
 It cannot insure health, it brings no happiness, it often destroys peace.”
 (Morgan)